Emmy Saelan: Military career

 Saelan began her involvement in armed resistance when the Dutch arrested Manai Sophiaan in October 1945.
 Responding to this incident, the Macassan youth militia planned an operation to free Manai Sophiaan, where she and her brother arranged the attack tactics.
 The operation failed, and the Dutch arrested Maulwi while failing to capture Emmy.

 In July 1946, Saelan resigned from her job as a nurse.
 Together with Maulwi, she moved from Makassar to Polongbangkeng by bringing medicines and arrived in the same month.
-Upon arriving in Polongbangkeng, she joined the Lipan Bajeng militia as its sole female member and began waging guerrilla warfare against the Dutch.
+Upon arriving in Polongbangkeng, she joined the Lipang Badjeng militia as its sole female member and began waging guerrilla warfare against the Dutch.
 Additionally, she also joined the Indonesian People's Rebel Army of Sulawesi (Lapris) under the command of Ranggong Daeng Romo and was assigned to its medical department.
 During the guerrilla war, she was known as a cryptologist and always accompanied Mongisidi when he got a patrol duty.
 She also joined Lapris special forces, Harimau Indonesia, where she served as the head of the women's wing and the medical department.
 As a member of Harimau Indonesia, she used a pseudonym of Daeng Kebo because of her white skin.

 KNIL attacked the Lapris base in Polongbangkeng on 8 August 1946, forcing them to retreat to the forest.
 Responding to the defeat, Saelan fled to Anak Bajeng.
 However, some of her colleagues raised concerns about the presence of Saelan due to her gender.
 They asked Monginsidi to move her to Makassar, a request that he and she accepted.
 Arriving in Makassar, she established contact with Loyalty of the Indonesian People from Sulawesi (KRIS) in Makassar through its representative, Hasan Thahir, and persuaded Monginsidi to join its board, an offer that he rejected.
 Emmy and Maulwi participated in the Battle of Limbung on 24 October 1946, where their forces were able to capture the police station, seize the weapons, and burn the government offices.
 Apart from that, she and Mongisidi managed to escape from KNIL's raid by hiding in a people's house.
 She also assisted in the escape of a person, Musa, whom KNIL arrested on 3 November 1946.